How to Grow Better Tomatoes

 If your tomatoes have suffered diseases in the past, and you are at your wit’s end, try growing hybrids with the initials V, F, N, T or A after the name on the label.
 These initials mean that that variety is less likely to get a particular disease (V for verticillium wilt, F is for fusarium wilt, N is for nematodes, T is for tobacco mosaic virus and A is for alternaria).

 If all else fails, and every year you are experiencing dying plants, then I recommend growing in pots.
-Make sure they are 15 gallons, one plant per pot, new organic potting soil each year, and disinfect them every year.
+Make sure they are 15 gallons or more, one plant per pot, new organic potting soil each year, and disinfect them every year.
 If you place the pot on top of your infected soil, then make sure to put down a plastic barrier, like a tarp or clear plastic sheeting, between the bad soil and your pots (otherwise, the roots will grow out of the pot, into the bad soil, leach the wilt up into the pot, and you have the same old problem all over again!).

 9. Protect them from varmints.